GitGuru4DevOps-Venkatesh/Terraform-code/Terraform.md

-# Steps a user or company would follow to use the Terraform code effectively:
+# Steps to user or company would follow to use the Terraform code effectively:

 ## Step 1: Review Requirements
 Before starting, review the requirements for your web application and DevOps environment.
 Identify the necessary tools and infrastructure components for development, testing, and deployment.